prsh9/kubectl-dashboard/docs/README.md

 # Kube Dev Dashboard
 Desktop Client for Kubernetes for Developers

-Monitor your kubernetes setup and perform actions right from a single window, easily.
+Monitor your kubernetes setup/environment and perform actions right from a single window, easily.

 ### Features :
 - Monitor the running pods
 - Get pod details like Pod IP, number of containers running, etc
+- Login to pod console
+- Run commands inside a pod console
 - View running services
 - View logs of pod containers
 - Describe Pod Details